Das NETTZ - networking initiative against hate speech

 That's why civil courage is particularly important in digital spaces.
 Many initiatives are committed to ensuring that everyone can move freely and securely on the Internet.

-Achievements of Das NETTZ in the last two years
+Achievements of Das NETTZ in the last three years

 1) strengthening civil society: community events, empowerment, exchange, networking, knowledge transfer, informal get-togethers in Berlin, digital get-togethers for targeted knowledge transfer, numerous personal talks and consultations, data bank about projects against hate speech and research results in that topic, knowledge transfer and encouragement to engage in civil courage online through communication of successful approaches through newsletters, social media, website.
 English report about our community event which took place in June 2019.